AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: Evaluation in realistic data-scarce scenarios

 \section{Evaluation in realistic data-scarce scenarios}

-To establish the performance of AEF relative to other domain-specific learned and designed representations, we required an evaluation dataset that included archetypal examples of realistic mapping applications.
+To establish the performance of AEF relative to other learned and designed representations, we required an evaluation dataset that included archetypal examples of realistic mapping applications.
 These include thematic mapping, biophysical variable estimation, and change detection at annual and sub-annual cadences.
 We found most if not all datasets in existing geospatial benchmark suites provide annotations at an object- or image-level rather than pixel-level, rely on labels sampled from existing (machine-generated) datasets, require running the benchmark analysis using provided source imagery, have limited geographic coverage, and/or do not provide sufficient spatial precision or temporal information, e.g., \citep{lacoste2023geo, bountos2023fomo}, limiting their value in assessing practical use.

-To address the need for high-quality labeled datasets that can be used to simulate low-shot (i.e., tens to hundreds of samples) performance in data-scarce regimes requiring precise map outputs, we developed a set of 15 evaluations sourced from 11 openly available datasets representing land use/land cover mapping and change detection, crop type mapping at different hierarchies, tree genera and plantation classification, and estimating evapotranspiration and emissivity (Table \ref{table:evals}).
+To address the need for high-quality labeled datasets that can be used to simulate low-shot (i.e., tens to hundreds of samples) performance in data-scarce regimes requiring precise map outputs, we developed a set of 15 evaluations sourced from 11 openly available datasets.
+These datasets were selected to represent archetypal classification, regression, and change detection use cases, with all datasets directly linked to real-world products and applications, including land use/land cover mapping and change detection, crop type mapping at different hierarchies, tree genera and plantation classification, and estimating evapotranspiration and emissivity at national to global scales (Table \ref{table:evals}).
 For each evaluation dataset, we selected a balanced number of training samples from each class or equally-spaced partition, with the number of samples determined based on the minimum class size (Table \ref{table:evals}, Max Trial Size) and the remainder of the dataset reserved for testing.
 We then assess performance across a suite of trials designed to test very-low shot training sizes with $n$ samples per class ($n=1$, $10$, max) via transferal methods with minimal parameters: k-nearest neighbors, and linear layers fit to the features (see supplemental materials \ref{S4}).
-The ``max-trial'' scenario is meant to represent realistic dataset sizes whereas the ten and one shot trials are meant to evaluate performance given extreme data sparsity.
+The ``max-trial'' scenario is meant to represent more realistic sparse dataset sizes (hundreds as opposed to thousands or millions of points), whereas the ten and one shot trials are meant to evaluate performance given extreme data sparsity.